questdb/documentation/operations/backup.md

 ### Choose your data copy method

-When choosing the right copy method, consider the following factors:
+When choosing the right copy method, consider the following goals:

 - Minimize the time QuestDB spends in checkpoint mode
 - Ensure that the copy time remains sustainable as the database grows

-Due to time partitioning, the older data is often unmodified, at both block and file levels.
 QuestDB backup lends itself relatively well to all types of differential data copying.
+Due to time partitioning, older data is often unmodified, at both block and file levels.

+#### Cloud snapshots

 If you're using cloud disks, such as EBS on AWS, SSD on Azure, or similar, we strongly recommend using their existing cloud _snapshot_ infrastructure.
 The advantages of this approach are that:

-- Snapshotting minimizes the time QuestDB spends in checkpoint mode
+- Cloud snapshots minimizes the time QuestDB spends in checkpoint mode
-- Snapshots are differential and can be restored cleanly
+- Cloud snapshots are differential and can be restored cleanly

 See the following guides for volume snapshot creation on the following cloud
 platforms: